-If you work in a profession where it is impossible to adhere to social distancing, i.e., keep six feet away from people, and you’ve contracted COVID-19, we can help you show that COVID-19 was contracted as part of your regular duties, and that it was more likely than not that you would contract it considering that asymptomatic people transmit the disease unknowingly.
+If you work in a profession where it is impossible to adhere to social distancing, i.e., keep six feet away from people, and you’ve contracted COVID-19, we can help you show that COVID-19 was contracted while performing your regular duties and that it was more likely than not that you would contract it considering that asymptomatic people transmit the disease unknowingly.
 Call us – we can help you get the benefits you need.

 Showing that Coronavirus was Contracted at Work May Be Difficult

 Worker’s compensation only kicks in when the illness is contracted at work or in the course of work.
-The coronavirus is wide-spread already and we now know that people carrying COVID-19 may be asymptomatic for up to two weeks, all the while spreading the contagion.
+The coronavirus is widespread already, and we now know that people who have contracted COVID-19 may be asymptomatic for up to two weeks, all the while spreading the contagion.
 A healthcare worker may encounter many people at work and many people outside of work who are unknowingly spreading the disease.

 Other Occupations are Likely Not Covered – But May Be